shaack/bootstrap-input-spinner/README.md

 - `min` // minimum value when stepping
 - `max` // maximum value when stepping
 - `step` // step size
+- `inputmode` // the "inputmode" of the input, defaults to "decimal" (shows decimal keyboard on touch devices)
 - `data-step-max` // max boost when stepping
 - `data-decimals` // shown decimal places
 - `data-digit-grouping` // "false" to disable grouping (thousands separator), default is "true"